 Copy of a letter sent by J.J.
 Mallon, workers' representative on the Trade Board and Secretary of the National Anti-Sweating League, to the businessman Ernest Debenham.
 Mallon asks for information about prices of lace in 1914 and 1919, to be used as evidence to combat employers' attempts to reduce the minimum wage.

-Notice of proposed variation in the minimum wages paid to workers in the machine-made lace and net finishing trade.
+Notice setting out the minimum wages paid to workers in the machine-made lace and net finishing trade.
 It gives details of piece and time rates for different types of work.

 The document includes names and addresses of sixty workers who had sent in written objections to the proposed wage reduction, with a summary of the main arguments given against the planned pay cut.